 Context: server, location

 Sets a string to replace in the response and a replacement string.
-No change to the public version.
+There is no change to the public version.
 Note that when the response is compressed, the search and replace may not work as desired.
+You can use the origin_set_header

 advanced